ed-kung/CSUN-Econ-310/index.md

 - A no. 2 pencil and eraser
 - A Scantron Form 882 or compatible
 - A calculator of any kind
-- One index card of notes
+- One sheet of paper of notes, front and back allowed (maximum size: 8"x11")
 - A ruler or straight-edge
 - Your CSUN ID or other photo ID showing name and picture